 I could probably pull out hundreds of gems from Hamelman’s masterpiece Bread, and each time I go back to reference something my eye catches one that strikes a chord.
-Attentiveness, now that is a really important thing with baking.
-You don’t realize just how important it is to step back for a second and observe what you, and the dough, is doing from time to time.
+Attentiveness, now that is an essential thing with baking.
+You don’t realize just how vital it is to step back for a second and observe what you, and the dough, is doing from time to time.
 Does it look alive and puffy?
 Does it look like it has enough strength?
-Are you mixing to sufficient development and to enough rise during bulk?
+Are you mixing to sufficient development and enough rise during bulk?

 When it comes down to it, baking is a personal thing.
 I’ve read many places and listened to many talks where bakers can be quoted saying something of the sort: “no two bakers bake alike.”
 Reading books on baking and flipping through many pictures of those open crumb loaves with nice dark glistening crusts, you start to tell yourself “hey I can do the same thing right from home.”
 Well maybe you can, maybe you can’t, but the important thing is to find your process and your method, and make bread how you like it.
 That’s great bread.

 With all that said, I still search… I still work at my process and my technique.
-I still read and research.
-That’s part of the fun for me as a home baker, it’s a science experiment that never ends and one that makes me and others around me happy to eat the results.
+I always read and research.
+That’s part of the fun for me as a home baker; it’s a science experiment that never ends and one that makes me and others around me happy to eat the results.

 Thoughts on increasing autolyse